-Have you ever wondered what difference is between a pun and a double entendre?
-It's a good question, since both ultimate rely on words having multiple meanings, but not many people know the answer.
+Have you ever wondered what the difference is between a pun and a double entendre?
+It's a good question, but not many people know the answer.
 Luckily for you, I do, and I'm here to share with you just how it is they differ.

-A pun, as established is a word that has two meanings.
+A pun is a word that has two meanings.
 Crucially, the two meanings must both be immediately obvious for the word to be a pun.
 The double meaning is plain to see and almost always crucial to understanding the sentence.

 A double entendre is like unto it.
 Whereas the pun is obvious, the double entendre is subtle.
 The double meaning of the double entendre is obscured to the point of being almost invisible.